 ii.If a Required UMP Participant is not engaged in full-time educational or work related activities as defined above, or experiences any changes in employment (i.e. changes in employer, pay rate, status, etc.), he/she must report this change to the CHA Upward Mobility Counselor and CHA Community Manager within 10 days of the change.

-e) Upward Mobility Program participants may be requried during their tenancy at an Upward Mobility site to verify educational status, employment, and/or income, including information pertaining but not limited to employment status, income, employment hours, course schedule, and so forth as requested from the Upward Mobility Counselor(s), Community Manager(s), and/or others as identified.
+e) Upward Mobility Program participants may be required during their tenancy at an Upward Mobility site to verify educational status, employment, and/or income, including information pertaining but not limited to employment status, income, employment hours, course schedule, and so forth as requested from the Upward Mobility Coach(s), Community Manager(s), and/or others as identified.
 Residents are required to provide the necessary documentation upon request.

 17.2.4: Non-Compliance